openalpr/openalpr/README.md

 Integrating the Library
 -----------------------

-OpenALPR is written in C++ and has bindings in C#, Python, Node.js, and Java.
+OpenALPR is written in C++ and has bindings in C#, Python, Node.js, Go, and Java.
 Please see this guide for examples showing how to run OpenALPR in your application: http://doc.openalpr.com/bindings.html

 Compiling
 -----------